The Seriousness of Drug Offences in Western Australia Couldn't be Clearer

 What about The Personal Circumstances of the Offender?

 General deterrence is the paramount sentencing consideration in relation to serious drug charges.
 The personal circumstances of an offender are always secondary in importance when the court is considering the sentence it will impose.
 This means things like young age, good character, an absence of other relevant convictions and steps towards rehabilitation prior to sentencing will not ordinarily make a case ‘exceptional’ and will not ordinarily result in the suspension of a term of imprisonment.

 Get Legal Representation

 If you are facing drug charges, you are in a very serious situation and facing significant penalties if you are found guilty.
-This means getting in touch with an experienced criminal lawyer to discuss your options and get the best advice and representation for your case.
+This means getting in touch with an experienced criminal lawyer to discuss your options and get the best advice and representation for your case is of paramount importance.

 Contact the Law Office of Andrew Williams for advice and representation on (08) 9278 2575 or enquire online today.

 - Advice From A Perth Drug Charge Defence Lawyer